-Branding apps, some interactive content and export formats require a paid license.**
+Branding and lifting limitations require a paid license.**

-**Kotobee Author requires a paid license for the use of particular features, and some export formats.
-See Kotobee’s pricing page.
+** Kotobee Author requires a paid license for the use of particular features, and some export formats.
+See Kotobee Author’s paid licenses.

-The features that both apps brought to the table were for the most part similar.
-However subtle the differences, the resulting ebooks will be quite different in terms of capabilities.
-Let’s start and you’ll see what I mean.
+The features that both software bring to the author in terms of ebook content are for the most part similar.
+However subtle the differences, the resulting ebooks are be quite different in terms of capabilities.

 |iBooks Author||Kotobee Author|